 Common problems are not having enough space and not having enough shelter.
 Try introducing more leaves and foliage, or moving the chameleon to a larger enclosure.

-Make sure the chameleon can climb branches and raise the tank up if you can.
-They are arboreal and feel safest high up in the trees.
+Make sure the chameleon can climb branches and raise the

 Heat, humidity, and the availability of UV lighting are also really important.
 Make sure the chameleon has a good circadian rhythm by programming sunrise and sunset settings for your lights.

 It may also be seeking warmth, so ensure that there are sources available within the enclosure.

 It Is A Female That Digs Away At The Substrate A Lot

 If you have a female that is digging away at the ground, she is feeling uncomfortable.
 She is very likely to be gravid and is trying to dig a hole in which to lay and hide her eggs.
 She will be looking for a place that is cool, with soft, moist earth.

 If she can’t find a good place to bury her eggs, she will become very stressed and possibly quite ill.
 What you need to do is provide her with the perfect dirt to dig in.

 Place a deep container of clean soft earth or sand in the habitat.
 Make sure the material is safe and easy to dig a hole into without caving in.
 Now, give her some privacy and let her lay the eggs.